ni/arbitrary-session-management/src/examples/teststand_sequence/README.md

 # TestStand Sequence: Session Sharing Demonstration

 This TestStand sequence demonstrates how multiple measurement plug-ins can share a file session using the **JSON Logger Service**.
-While session reservation for instruments continues to rely on the NI Session Management Service, this example showcases shared access to a non-instrument session (file session) managed by the JSON Logger Service.
+While session reservation for instruments continues to rely on the NI Session Management Service, this example showcases shared access to a non-instrument session (file session) managed by the service itself (JSON Logger Service).

 ## Features